eriktx11/StockHawk/README.md

 # Stock Hawk
 ### An android app that brings in a recycle list the price of stock symbols.
 Forked from [udacity](https://github.com/udacity/StockHawk)

-Upon forking this application the following activities were added:
+The following activities were added to this app:
 - Validation when symbol doesn't exists.
 - Detailed view to display historical data in a chart.
 - Home screen widget to show list of stock symbols.